lumon-Ind/VMSDK-Labs/LabsDocs/Lab3.md

 ## Preface

-In the previous parts, we showed how to create a DSL by using the DSL Tools wizard (part 1), and then modify it to create our own metamodel and graphical notation (part 2) for a finite-state machine.
+In the previous parts, we showed how to create a DSL by using the VMSDK wizard (part 1), and then modify it to create our own metamodel and graphical notation (part 2) for a finite-state machine.
 At the end of chapter 2, the user interface (UI) still remains to be improved.
 In addition, a good DSL must validate the model entered by the user « just in time ».
 These are the two improvements that we are going to deal with in this third part.

 ## Improving the UI of the DSL